pantheon-systems/documentation/source/_docs/migrate-manual.md

 * **Plugin install unavailable on existing WordPress site** For example, if your existing site is hosted on WordPress.com, you'll be unable to install the Pantheon Migrations plugin.
 * **Debug Failed Migration**: It can be helpful to migrate your code, database, and files separately to help debug edge-cases that are not supported through guided migration.

-For guided migration see [Migrate Sites to Pantheon](/docs/migrate).
+For guided migration, see [Migrate Sites to Pantheon](/docs/migrate).

 ## Step 1: Create a New Pantheon Site